Quick Aloo Rasedar recipe (Pressure Cooker) | Potato curry without onion and garlic

 The recipe needs basic pantry ingredients but every ingredient added to this dish serves a specific purpose.
 The ingredients add umami flavor, characteristic color to the curry, and spice.

 Potatoes: It is the main ingredient in this recipe.
-You can use any potatoes such as Yukon gold, white, or russet.
+You can use any potato such as Yukon gold, white, or russet.

 Tomatoes: For the base of the gravy.
 Use ripe and red tomatoes.
 If you can’t find fresh local tomatoes, use canned crushed tomatoes.